pupilfirst/wd201-scripts/html-forms/add-new-todo/README.md

 ## Text

 In this lesson, we will use our newly designed UI to create new to-do items.
-To do that, we first need to make our backend handle such a request.
+To do that, first we have to update our backend to handle such requests.

-Edit the `todos.js` in `router` folder with following contents.
+Edit the `app.js` with following contents.

 First, we need to import the database models.